jawking/machine-learning-introduction/assets/ml-resources.md

   - Start with the Titanic challenge for ML and Cats vs. Dogs redux for Deep Learning
 - https://metacademy.org/
   - Big knowledge graph for machine learning
-  - E.g. if you want to learn about [maximum likelihood](htt
+  - E.g. if you want to learn about [maximum likelihood](https://metacademy.org/graphs/concept